Craft beer brewers celebrate excise win

 Posted May 05, 2018

 After more than a year of lobbying the Federal Government to even the business playing field for craft brewers in the beer industry, Federal Member for Mayo Rebekha Sharkie has welcomed a pre-budget announcement to drop the excise on smaller kegs and cut the red tape on taxation.

-Federal Member for Mayo Rebekha Sharkie, left, celebrates the Government's announcement about beer excise changes with Corinna Steeb and Frank Samson from Prancing Pony Brewery near Mount Barker.
+Photograph: Federal Member for Mayo Rebekha Sharkie, left, celebrates the Government's announcement about beer excise changes with Corinna Steeb and Frank Samson from Prancing Pony Brewery near Mount Barker.

 “I have been working on this issue since Corinna and Frank from the Prancing Pony Brewery approached me last year to talk about the challenges holding back their award-winning boutique business,” Rebekha said.

 “Craft brewing is a burgeoning industry in my electorate and all around Australia, yet it is being held back by a complex taxation regime that favours the big players and puts the brakes on boutique brewers who want to build their business.

 “While more work needs to be done, it is fantastic news that the excise rate will be lowered for small kegs, and brewers will receive up to an additional $70,000 in the excise rebate.”